sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 {{< /language-toggle >}}

+3. Copy the etcd snapshot file to each cluster member so that all members will be restored using the same snapshot.

-3. Restore the Sensu configuration from the etcd snapshot:
+4. Restore the Sensu configuration from the etcd snapshot to the running backend or cluster:

-   Once you've validated that the snapshot has been created successfully, you'll need to restore it to a working cluster (or standalone Sensu backend, if not deploying a cluster).

-   To restore the snapshot, you'll only need the singular snapshot archive.
-You must copy the archive to each member of the cluster.
-Once the snapshot has been copied, you'll use a command similar to the following:

    {{< language-toggle >}}